appseconnect/docs/_posts/API-Management/Quickstart/2018-09-17-steps-to-create-webhook-endpoint.md

 ## Prerequisites

 As per requirement, before you start creating a new API Proxy, you need to make sure you meet all the prerequisites.
-Here are some of them :
+Here are some of them:

 1. [Getting a new account for APPSeCONNECT](/home/)
 2. [Configuring your Environment](/deployment/Enviornment-Overview/)